RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 You might want to ask me if I would want to change anything in this project?

 I would put a much stronger emphasis on a clean code principles in my Jupyter Notebooks.
 It does not hold up to my current standards.
 But it worked :)
+--
+Final dataset is also shared on Kaggle: https://www.kaggle.com/kriegsmaschine/soccer-players-values-and-their-statistics